-1) Training Evolutions

-- a) Prior to boarding, random temperature checks will be taken. - b) Social distancing will remain in effect at all times.
+- 1) Training Evolutions - a) Prior to boarding, random temperature checks will be taken. - b) Social distancing will remain in effect at all times.
 Six feet will be provided in front, behind, and to each side of each individual at all times. - c) Cadets will wear face coverings when appropriate and safe to do so. - d) The ship will adhere to its emergency pathway plan to allow for one way traffic in all passageways and ladder wells to prevent face to face passing in tight passageways and ladder wells. - e) Training evolutions will be separated into three categories to divide student cohorts into smaller groups and to minimize the density of students in particular areas of the ship.
 Training evolutions will take place on the pier to further minimize the density of student groups. - f) Hand sanitizing units are stationed in all traffic and high touch point areas. - g) Vessel staff conducting daily sanitizing of passageway spaces with backpack fogging units.
 Stand-alone fogging sanitizing units and portable UV units are rotated through classrooms and labs. - 2) Berthing and Foodservice.
 If the decision is made to move berthing for MUGS onboard the ship, the following guidelines will be adhered to: - a) Social distancing will remain in effect at all times.
-Six feet will be provided in front, behind, and to each side of each individual at all times. - b) Cadets will wear face coverings when appropriate and safe to do so. - c) Berthing spaces to have rotational sanitizing with a combination of backpack foggers stand-alone foggers and UV light sanitizers. - d) Allocation of berthing racks will be spread out among the mass berthing holds alternating rows and vertical rack separation, taking advantage of the metal separations of the berthing rack compartments to create barriers. - e) Hand sanitizing units placed in berthing areas - f) Ladderwells will be designated one way up and down to minimize the passing of students face to face. - g) No meals will be served aboard while the vessel is pier side.
+Six feet will be provided in front, behind, and to each side of each individual at all times. - b) Cadets will wear face coverings when appropriate and safe to do so. - c) Berthing spaces to have rotational sanitizing with a combination of backpack foggers stand-alone foggers and UV light sanitizers. - d) Allocation of berthing racks will be spread out among the mass berthing holds alternating rows and vertical rack separation, taking advantage of the metal separations of the berthing rack compartments to create barriers. - e) Hand sanitizing units placed in berthing areas - f) Ladderwells will be designated one way up and down to minimize the passing of students face to face. - g) No meals will be served aboard while the vessel is pier side. - h) Third-Party disinfecting provider to be used for larger-scale sanitizing of ventilation ducts and large areas.

-APPENDIX F: HUMAN RESOURCES
+APPENDIX G: HUMAN RESOURCES